Properties of current sheets in two-dimensional tearing-mediated incompressible magnetohydrodynamic turbulence: Introduction

 It has long been observed that the solar wind is highly turbulent, containing fluctuations on a vast span of scales \citep{bruno2013solar}.
 The solar wind turbulence is believed to be one of the major contributors to the heating and acceleration of solar wind and thus has been extensively investigated for decades \citep[e.g.][]{marsch1990spectral,goldstein1995properties,grappin1996waves,matthaeus2005spatial,chen2012three,alexandrova2013solar,shi2021alfvenic,sioulas2023magnetic}.

 One of the key questions regarding solar wind turbulence is how its energy is dissipated.
-The widely-accepted picture is that, as the fluctuation energy cascades from large, MHD scales toward small, kinetic scales, various types of wave-particle interactions take effect, transferring energy from the turbulence to the particles \citep[e.g.][]{cerri2017plasma,he2019direct,martinovic2020enhancement,bowen2022situ}.
-In addition to these wave-particle interaction processes, intermittency naturally arises in turbulence systems, including neutral fluid \citep[e.g.][]{frisch1980fully} and plasma \citep[e.g.][]{sorriso2001intermittency}.
-Intermittency refers to the sparse, irregular and strong fluctuations on top of the periodic and smooth part of the turbulence, and it breaks down the self-similarity of the turbulence.
-In MHD turbulence, intermittency mainly appears in the form of current sheets and vortices \citep{wan2016intermittency}, and it is well-known that current sheets are usually accompanied by strong dissipation via magnetic reconnection \citep{osman2014magnetic}.
+The widely-accepted picture is that once the energy cascade reaches the end of the inertial range, various processes, such as ion-cyclotron resonance and Landau damping, can take effect and transfer energy from the field to the particles \citep[e.g.][]{cerri2017plasma,he2019direct,martinovic2020enhancement,bowen2022situ}.
+In addition to these processes that are important on kinetic scales, intermittency naturally arises in turbulence systems, including neutral fluid \citep[e.g.][]{frisch1980fully} and plasma \citep[e.g.][]{sorriso2001intermittency}.
+Intermittency refers to the sparse, irregular and strong fluctuations on top of the large-scale and relatively smooth fluctuations, and it breaks down the self-similarity of the turbulence, leading to scale-dependent non-Gaussianity of the fluctuations \citep[e.g.][]{papini2020multidimensional}.
+In MHD turbulence, intermittency mainly appears in the form of current sheets and vortices \citep{wan2016intermittency,servidio2010statistics}, and it is well-known that current sheets are usually accompanied by strong dissipation via magnetic reconnection \citep{osman2014magnetic}.
 Therefore, intermittency may play a significant role in dissipation of MHD turbulence.
 In the solar wind, intermittency has been extensively observed \citep{bruno2001identifying,matthaeus2015intermittency,pei2016influence,wu2023intermittency}, and evidence shows that intermittency is co-located with regions of higher proton and electron temperatures in the solar wind \citep{osman2012intermittency,sioulas2022statistical,sioulas2022preferential}.